The betting offer and odds can be updated at any time.

 For example, the question “Who will win the match and by how many goals” requires a prediction on the winner of the match AND the number of goals by which the match is won.

-It is possible that a selection cannot be registered because the sales limit for that selection or for a given prediction has been reached.
+Sometimes, a selection cannot be registered because the sales limit for that selection or for a given prediction has been reached.

 For example, for a match Montreal vs. Boston, you could not wager on the questions "What will be the final score of the match?" and "Match winner", because if the prediction "Montreal will win 3 to 1" came to be, the prediction "Montreal wins" would necessarily occur as well.
 Conversely, if the prediction "Montreal will win 3 to 1" came to be, it would be impossible for the prediction "Boston wins" to occur as well.